dnarain-astro/docs/astro/python-sdk.md

 ### The TempTable Class

 If you want to ensure that the output of your task is a table that can be deleted at any time for garbage collection, you can declare it as a nameless `TempTable`.
 This places the output into your `temp` schema, which can then be bulk deleted.
-By default, all `aql.transform` functions will output to a `TempTable` unless a `Table` object is used in the `output_table` argument.
+By default, all `aql.transform` functions will output to a `TempTable` unless you define a specific `output_table`.

 The following example DAG sets `output_table` to a nameless `TempTable`, meaning that any output from this DAG will be deleted once the DAG completes.
 If you wanted to keep your output, you would simply update the parameter to instantiate a `Table` instead.